AndreiRoibu/AzureMachineLearning/README.md

 To interact with the code and reproduce the work presented above, clone this repo by following these steps:

 1. Open [Azure ML Studio](https://ml.azure.com/)
+2. Enter your workspace, in this case: *Workspaces > andreiroibu-mlworkspace*
-2. Start the *Compute Instance* if not already running by going to *Compute > Compute Instance*
+3. Start the *Compute Instance* if not already running by going to *Compute > Compute Instance*
-3. Open *Applications*
+4. Open *Applications*
-4. Then, open *Terminal*
+5. Then, open *Terminal*
-5. Enter the following code
+6. Enter the following code

 ```bash
 git clone https://github.com/AndreiRoibu/AzureMachineLearning.git
 ```

-6. Then, all codes should be available under *Notebooks*.
+7. Then, all codes should be available under *Notebooks*.
 You might need to refresh view!